Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms: Category forcings

 So assume~\ref{lem:eqtr1} fails as witnessed by $i_j:\BB\restriction b_j\to\QQ$ for $j=0,1$ with $b_0$ incompatible with $b_1$ in $\BB$.
 Pick $H$ $V$-generic for $\QQ$.
 Then $G_j=i_j^{-1}[H]\in V[H]$ are distinct and correct $V$-generic filters for $\BB$ since $b_j\in G_j\setminus G_{1-j}$. \end{itemize}

 \end{proof}

-The next subsections have as objective the proof of the following theorem which is the cornerstone on which we shall develop our analysis of $\UU^{\SSP,\SSP}$ and, together with Theorem~\ref{thm:univ1}, is the main result of this section: \begin{theorem} Assume there are class many supercompact cardinals.
-Then the class of totally rigid partial order which force $\MM^{++}$ is dense in $\UU^{\SSP,\SSP}$. \end{theorem}
+The next subsections have as objective the proof of the following theorems which are the cornerstones on which we shall develop our analysis of $\UU^{\SSP}$ and are the other two main results of this section:

+\begin{theorem} Assume there are class many supercompact cardinals.
+Let $\TR$ be the class of partial orders $Q$ such that: \begin{itemize} \item $Q$ forces $\MM^{++}$ (and thus the equality $\SP=\SSP$), \item $Q$ is totally rigid. \end{itemize} Then $\TR$ is dense in $\UU^{\SSP,\SP}$ and\footnote{ We remark that there is no typo in the statement of the above theorem, i.e for any $\BB$ there is a \emph{regular embedding} $i:\BB\to \QQ$ such that